wzdlc1996/HugoSource/content/Notes/FieldTheory/classicalFT.md

 1. Fields obey some rules when the spacetime transformed by Lorentz transformation.
 2. The `action` , as the integral of Lagrangian density over spacetime, should be invariant with the spacetimes transformation(Lorentz transformation).
 That is, <mark>The action of Field system should be a `scalar`</mark>

-These two requirements come from `Relativity principle` , which claims that the mechanics in different frame should be the same.
+These two requirements come from `Relativity principle` , which claims that the mechanics in different frames should be the same.

-With this requirements, the field should be the basis of one representation of Lorentz Group.
+With this requirements, the field should be the basis of a representation of Lorentz Group.
 And obey the transformation rule:

 <div>$$\psi(x)\rightarrow \psi'(x'=\Lambda_{\text{spacetime}}(\omega)x) = \big(\Lambda_{\text{Field}}(\omega)\psi\big)(x'=\Lambda_{\text{spacetime}}(\omega)x) $$</div>